Major Department of State Publications

 This historical record of American foreign policy is produced by the State Department's Office of the Historian.
 First published in 1861, Foreign Relations of the United States preserves a key part of American history in more than 350 individual volumes.
 Each volume documents the major foreign policy decisions and diplomatic activity of the U.S. Government and contains declassified records from the White House, the Department of State, and other foreign affairs agencies.

-This directory lists key officers and their telephone and fax numbers from the Departments of State and Commerce and other U.S. agencies at Foreign Service posts that assist American business representatives around the world.
-Only available on the Internet.
+This directory lists key officers and their telephone and fax numbers from the Departments of State and Commerce, and other U.S. agencies at Foreign Service posts who assist American business representatives around the world.

 Collection of transcripts from testimony by Department Officials appearing before the Congress.